What is Yin Yang Yoga

 Yin yoga and its principle:

-The prime aim behind such approach of Yin yoga is basically to enhance the blood circulations in the joint area.
+The prime aim behind such approach of Yin yoga is basically to enhance the blood circulations in the common area.
 It is always the best way of improving flexibility that can last for a long while.

 Practicing Yin yoga sequence can be extremely beneficial for the martial art practitioners as well.
 It is today popular across the globe.
-In most of the sports, this yoga form is included as a complementary practice for stress relieving, injury preventing, and core strength boosting.
+In most of the sports, this yoga form is included as a complementary practice for stress relieving, injury-preventing, and core strength boosting.

-What are Yin and yang?
+What are Yin and Yang?

+On the other hand, the likes of muscles, those are associated with the movement of the human body referred to yang.
 Most of the complementary actions performed in yoga fall under the Yin category.
 Whereas, the active or energetic poses come under the yang.
 Hence, it is always advised to maintain the perfect balance between both the active and passive yoga poses to make the most of the yin yang yoga benefits.